ColtonDx/Python-ToolLauncher/README.md

    - pillow
    - keyboard
 4. Place your icon file as `ToolLauncher_Logo.ico` in the same directory
-5. Create a config file named `ToolLauncher.conf`

-**Config Format**
+**Config File**

+The config file is automatically created on first run if it doesn't exist.

+**Location:**
+- **Compiled EXE:** Same directory as the executable
+- **Development (Python script):** Same directory as ToolLauncher.py

+**Auto-Creation:**
+When you first run ToolLauncher, a default config file (`ToolLauncher.conf`) is automatically created with a sample tool (Notepad launcher).
+You can then customize it by using the "Open Config" option.

+**Format**

-ToolLauncher.conf should use INI format.
-Each section defines a tool with a URL or Path, optional label, and optional description.
-Tools will be in columns defined by the category.
+ToolLauncher.conf uses INI format.
+Each section defines a tool with a URL or Path, optional label, description, and category.
+Tools are organized into columns by category.

 Example:
 ```
+[Settings]
+hotkey = ctrl+alt+f

 [Tool1]
 label = Azure Portal
 url = https://portal.azure.com